 Firstly, you can melt the wick completely to stop the burning process and allow the candle to become a solid block of wax, which then needs to be cut into pieces and then melted again to become a smaller unit.

-Alternatively, you can melt the wax at a lower temperature and then pour a liquid wax into the candle mould.
+Alternatively, you can melt the wax at a lower temperature with a double stove or even with a microwave and then pour a liquid wax into the candle mould.

 Back in the day, when candles were the only form of light, our forefathers needed to use them to light their way.
 And while the wax has changed a lot since then, the same rules and regulations apply to candles every bit as much as they did years ago.